ChristofSchwarz/qs-mash-jwtlogin/README.md

  - Everyone theoretically can get access to the mapping table found in config.json (userid hashes and encrpyted bearer tokens) but noone can reuse it, leaving minimum chance for attacks.

 ### Changing a password?
-A user cannot change is password himself.
+A user cannot change his password himself.
 This would require a replacement of the previous mapping made in config.json (login object).
 The token would remain the same, but the en/decryption is new.

 ### Final considerations
 I am using CryptoJS for hashing, encrypting and decrypting.
 So it is quite hard to break in, but yet __I don't recommend this as a production solution__, just for setting up test users without any other dependency.
 If you can, use ticketing solutions, SAML or JWT with an external IDP instead.